 - Self-medication: Mental health issues like behavioral disorders can lead to substance abuse as a form of medicating the symptoms.
 Similarly, substance abuse can change brain chemistry and lead to symptoms of a mental health issue or behavioral disorder.

 Specific Types of Behavioral Disorders

 Substance abuse among adolescents is potentially a problem of genetics influenced by easy access to addictive substances in the environment; however, it is also considered a symptom of underlying behavioral disorders, especially if the substance abuse is used to self-medicate or rebel against authority figures.
 According to SAMSHA, about 3.3 percent of adults in 2014 had a mental illness and a substance use disorder; about 340,000 children 12-17 years old had both a major depressive episode and substance use disorder.

-There are many kinds of behavioral disorders, and these often manifest in childhood.
-Here are some of the groups of behavioral disorders, based on information from the Pacer Center for Children with Disabilities:
+There are many kinds of behavioral disorders, and these often manifest in childhood:

 - Adjustment disorders: The most common sign of this type of disorder involves a child’s inappropriate or maladaptive emotional or behavioral response to changes or stress in their lives.
 For diagnostic purposes, symptoms must appear within three months of the life change, and last no more than six months after the end of the stressful event.
 Symptoms include extreme distress, disruptions of friendships or social bonds, and impairment at school.
 Other symptoms include truancy, fighting, or vandalism.